 To open a new folder comparison:

-The layout of the folder comparison window is very similar to that of the file comparison window.
+The layout of the folder comparison window is very similar to that of the text comparison window.

 Specifying the folders to compare

 Enter the paths to the folders you want to compare into the entry fields at the top of the window, or use the Browse and Show history buttons.
-If there are other versions of the folder named in the entry field available for comparison (e.g. in Time Machine), the Versions button displays a list of these other versions.
-If this button is not enabled, check the options set in the Versions preference page.
+If there are other versions of the folder named in the entry field available for comparison (e.g. in a Perforce repository), the Versions button displays a list of these other versions.
+If this button is not enabled, check the options set on the Versions preference page.

 You can also drag and drop folders from Finder on to the entry fields in the folder comparison window or on to the folder comparison area itself.